 Whether you are a bodybuilder or a fitness athlete you know how important protein is for building muscle and burning fat.
 And If you are like me, working long hours, you probably already found out that sometimes, having a descent meal seems impossible.
 This is where high protein snacks come in handy.
 Eating healthy high protein snacks can provide you with energy throughout the day and help you consume more protein so you can maintain the hard earned muscle.

-Here are some healthy snacks that are easy to make, that will fit in your gym bag or purse, and of course are high in protein content:
+Here are a few high protein snacks that are easy to make, and you can easily fit them in your bag or purse:

 At the top of the high protein snacks list is the cottage cheese.
 This healthy snack has long been considered a dieter’s staple.
 A cup of cottage cheese has about 20-30 g of protein and about 5-10 grams of fat.
 Add some fresh fruit to the cheese and you already have a high protein – high fiber healthy snack.
 If you need to gain weight you can substitute the cottage cheese with some hard cheese that has higher content of fat.